httpie/cli/docs/README.md

 ```

 HTTPie does not place any restrictions regarding which request methods can include a body.
-For instance, you can send an empty `POST` request as shown below:
+For instance, you can smake an empty `POST` request as shown below:

 ```bash
 $ http POST pie.dev/post
 ```

-You can also send a `GET` request with body.
+You can also make a `GET` request with body.
 Here is an example of this:

 ```bash
 $ http GET pie.dev/get hello=world